Former referee Mike Dean says avoided VAR call to save official 'more grief' | Flashscore.com

 Dean, who refereed more than 550 matches in the top flight and became a full-time VAR official last season, was taken off VAR duty for two months after the controversial match.

-In July the Professional Game Match Officials Limited (PGMOL) said Dean was stepping down from the role and leaving the referees' body.
+In July, the PGMOL said Dean was stepping down from the role and leaving the referees' body.

 "That was a major error.
 If they don't score from the corner it is not as big an issue," said Dean, who had acknowledged his mistake at the time of the incident.